 Universal credit: Passported benefits

-The extent to which eligibility to Universal Credit passports the claimant(s), and their household, to other ‘passported’ benefits, such as free school meals and health costs remains under review.
-The expectation is that entitlement to passported benefits will be withdrawn as earnings increase, although the exact mechanism and whether it will be consistent between different passported benefits is yet to be announced.
+The extent to which eligibility to Universal Credit passports the claimant(s), and their household, to other ‘passported’ benefits, such as free school meals and health costs is constantly changing as more claimants enter the system.

 In March 2012, the Social Security Advisory Committee were asked to produce a report about the impact of passported benefits on UC.